 IncFile’s customer support is not as extensive as that of Northwest, but they’re still fairly competent, offering timely and well-researched assistance.

-After the 12 months of the free registered agent is up, IncFile will charge with this service.
+After the 12 months of the free agent for service of process is up, IncFile will charge with this service.
 The annual fee is $119.

 Even experienced entrepreneurs are sometimes far from being registered agent experts, often falling victim to old misconceptions.
 Some of these myths are harmless while others can lead to dangerous practices.
 Let’s dispel some of the most common of these misconceptions.